Many commerce pros will remember the four P’s around which retail revolved in the not-so-distant past: product, price, promotion, and placement.

 In fact, Plytix’s CODA framework can be applied by any company regardless of size and technology.
 It all starts with the ability to centralize all your product information, such as files and images, in one location where all the right employees can easily access it.
 Next, you can use Plytix to optimize your products so they’re sexy and sellable.
 Plytix then helps you distribute products effectively by sharing key inventory info with resellers, marketplaces, ad platforms, sales teams, and more so you’re always able to strike a balance between enough inventory and enough cash.
 Finally comes the analyze stage in which Plytix’s omnichannel analytics empower users to track individual product performance across owned and different third-party channels so you can make smart marketing and supply chain decisions.

 We guarantee that Plytix will improve your company’s revenue per employee.
-Don’t just take our word for it—set up your free account in just minutes, no credit card required.
+Don’t just take our word for it—set up your account in just minutes, no credit card required.